sanchitmonga22/SnapLoop/README.md

 After I was done with Node.js, I started looking into the back-end alternatives like AWS and firebase, so I started learning about AWS and learned the basics of some services like Lambda, dynamoDB and website hosting services.

 Then I saw a lot of videos online where people were figuring out the best cross-platform solution for developing an app in 2020 and comparing all of them, so in the end, I stuck with flutter.
 I am not going to debate on that but I feel it was the best choice for my app:) .

-## Flutter

-I took 2 online courses on udemy to learn more about flutter and I started building my app.
-Initially,